ganzabeans/Minesweeper-3D/index.md

-### This project was created with Assets from Unity 3D Game Kit Lite.
+## About this Project

-## This project was created with Assets from Unity 3D Game Kit Lite.
+This project was created with Assets from Unity 3D Game Kit Lite.
+I created additional scripts and the game board to run the game.
-These are the added scripts for a 3D version of Minesweeper.

-### Markdown
+Here are the Scripts that were added:

+Board Controller
+Board
+Cell
+Box Render
+Flag

+BoardController

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for